x00tex/hackTheBox/Boxes/linux/Retired/unbalanced/README.md

 **Exploit Impact :** Pi-hole Web v4.3.2 (aka AdminLTE) allows Remote Code Execution by privileged dashboard users via a crafted DHCP static lease.

-**Exploit Reason :** defining MAC address while configuring DHCP leases form pi-hole is not validate the mac address properly so one can manipulate that mac address field and put reverse shell and excute it.
+**Exploit Reason :** defining MAC address while configuring DHCP leases form pi-hole is not validate the mac address properly so one can manipulate that mac address field and put reverse shell and execute it.

 **refer to [natedotred bolg](https://natedotred.wordpress.com/2020/03/28/cve-2020-8816-pi-hole-remote-code-execution/) for complete exploitation process.**